HaywireInteractive/OnAllFronts-Public/README.md

 - Areas of interest are captured by standing near them
 - Areas that should be defended have little or no one defending them (because it's boring)
 - Soldiers being revived who should be dead
-- Soliders being healed much faster than they should be able to
+- Soldiers being healed much faster than they should be able to

 ProjectM aims to eliminate these unrealistic occurrences while keeping the game fun.
 It mainly does this by leveraging AI to do the not-so-fun stuff.
 Examples:
 - Moving soldiers to the frontlines